Secular Franciscan Order: Third Order of St. Francis in the United States

 Early Franciscan missionaries established fraternities in the Southern and Southwestern states, where there was extensive French and Spanish Catholic influence.
 A fraternity was established at Santa Fe before 1680.
 Another fraternity operated in Santa Fe, New Mexico almost from the time of the Reconquest (1692–1695), as reported by the Father Guardian (custos), José Bernal, dated 17 September 1794.
-Single individuals among the Indians were sometimes classified as tertiaries.
+Single individuals among Native Americans were sometimes classified as tertiaries.
 It is likely that a confraternity was founded at St. Augustine, Florida, before the close of the 16th century, as this was the first Spanish settlement in what is now the United States.
 A confraternity was established at San Antonio, Texas, before the middle of the 18th century.
 The establishment of provinces of the order of Friars Minor brought about the establishment of many confraternities.
 In 1919 a number of friar provincials set up a national organization.

 With the approval of a new Rule in 1978, the fraternities were reorganized as an independent arm of the Franciscan Movement.
 The National Fraternity of the United States was formed and divided into thirty regions.
 As of 2016, there are over 12,000 Secular Franciscans in the United States.